geoffmcl/pedump2/README.md

  - cmake .. [options]
  - cmake --build . --config Release

 There is also a `build-me.bat` which may be of use to you, maybe with some small local modifications to suit your specfic environment.
-It is presently setup for MSVC 14 in x64 mode...
+It is setup for MSVC 16 2019, in x64.
+And a `build-me-vc14.bat`, setup for MSVC 14 in x64 mode...

 #### Original ReadMe.txt by Matt Pietrek